Kong/docs.konghq.com/app/kubernetes-ingress-controller/2.2.x/guides/using-udpingress.md

 * Deploy a CoreDNS `Pod` and `Service`
 * Route UDP traffic to it using `UDPIngress`

-This guide assumes that you've deployed the Kong Kubernetes Ingress Controller (KIC) using the [Helm Chart][chart].
+This guide assumes that you've deployed the Kong Ingress Controller (KIC) using the [Helm Chart][chart].
 If you have deployed the KIC in a different way, you may need to make some manual adjustments to some of the provided instructions.